PelleLille/hsl-docs/functions.rst

   :return: the current value
   :rtype: number or none

-.. function:: memory_delete(key)
+.. function:: memory_delete(key, [callback])

   Delete a key from the memory store.
+If the key existed the callback (if provided) will be called with the key and the old value as arguments.

   :param string key: the memory key
+  :param function callback: a callback function
   :return: if the key was removed
   :rtype: boolean

 .. function:: memory_entry(key, callback)

   Return the value of key in the memory store.
 If the entry doesn't exist it will be added to the store from the return value of the callback function (called with the key as argument).

   :param string key: the memory key
   :param function callback: a callback function
   :return: the value of key
   :rtype: any

-.. function:: memory_exists(key)
+.. function:: memory_exists(key, [callback])

   Check if a key in the memory store exists.
+If the key existed the callback (if provided) will be called with the key and the old value as arguments.

   :param string key: the memory key
+  :param function callback: a callback function
   :return: true if the key exists
   :rtype: boolean